CTUD¶

 |

-Count-up input (increments on rising edge) |
+Count-up input.
+Increments CV on each rising edge. |

 |